miniplanck/miniplanck/README.md

 Hey!
 I'm José, soon-to-be Master in Theoretical Physics who is passionate about programming.

 My current goal is to become a Software Developer.
-Feel free to check my repositories on some languages: HTML, CSS, JavaScript and SQL.
+Feel free to check my repositories: HTML, CSS, JavaScript and SQL.
 Happy programming!